SatelliteApplicationsCatapult/tribble/README.md

 When creating corpus entries you can append .hex to the file name and have the file hex encoded rather than raw bytes.
  This can make it a lot easier to include non printing characters.
 Generated corpus entries and failed inputs will use this if it finds unprintable characters in an input array.

+If you need a particular version of scala we provide builds against 2.12 and 2.11.
+Change the bit on the end of the group name If you need something else edit the `gradle.properties` file and then run `./gradlew install`

 ## Why?